 I had originally planned to skip right over Bangkok during my 2017 world tour.
 Why bother going there?
 All anyone ever said about Bangkok was that it was dirty, congested, and trashy.
 But my lovely cousin convinced me that we should stay there for just a few days in between flights.
 So I gave it a chance.
+Here’s my guide to the very BEST of Bangkok– One of my favorite cities in the world.

 Upon arriving, we were stuck in two hours of traffic to get to our Airbnb.
 I gazed out of my taxi’s window and saw the sunset over a horizon engulfed in dark smoke puffing out of an industrial building.
 I grimaced at the torturous welcome.